jaeheejung/jaeheejung.github.io/papers.md

 #### Work in Progress

 Jung, Jae-Hee.
-"The Persuasiveness of Parties?
-Moral Rhetoric."
+"The Persuasiveness of Parties' Moral Rhetoric."

 Jung, Jae-Hee and Margit Tavits.
 "Gender Norm Violations and Attitudes toward Equality."